Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Backup and recovery differentiators

-- The optional Ledger Recover backup service, mentioned earlier, is a paid service provided by three corporations that hold parts of the user’s seed phrase.
-This introduces a risk, as the seed phrase could potentially be accessed via subpoena.
+- The optional Ledger Recover backup service is a paid service provided by three corporations that each hold parts of the user’s seed phrase in a Cloud.
+This introduces risks, as the seed phrase could potentially be accessed via subpoena; business partners could terminate agreements or become involved in lawsuits that result in locked data or resources (like, for example, Gemini and Genesis); and there are multiple potential points of failure.

 - People have different preferences.
-If a user is comfortable trusting a bank with their assets, they may also feel confident using Ledger Recover for securing their seed phrase backup.
+If a user is comfortable trusting a bank with their assets, they may also feel confident using Ledger Recover for securing their seed phrase backup (even though Ledger is not providing the complete cloud backup solution).

-- Trezor offers a Multishare backup option, though it is fully manual and challenging to maintain.
+- Trezor has a Multishare backup service, but it is fully manual, and challenging to maintain.
+The user is responsible for generating, distributing, and keeping track of the encrypted shards.

 How do these wallets handle Crypto Inheritance Management?